oca-john/Linux.WSL-xi/README.md

-# linux-env
+# linux environment building
-build my own linux environment, there is some records.
+Build my own linux environment, there is some records.